For us, it's all about medical education. We relish each and every opportunity to help students learn.

 Grant graduated from the Judge Business School, Cambridge University in 2009 and went on to read clinical medicine at University College London.

 He founded One 2 One Medicine in late 2010 winning UCL's Entrepreneurs Challenge and placing 3rd in National University Entrepreneurs Challenge 2011.
-Grant is passionate about teaching and has been involved in start up education projects at hospitals and universities for the past 6 years.
+Grant is passionate about teaching and mentoring tutors.
+He now works as a GP with special interest in Emergency Medicine and medical education.

 Jake Mann is a young doctor with an outstanding academic profile, extensive teaching experience and involvement in research.